GiovanniCardamone/fastify-autoroutes/README.md

 ## :arrow_forward: Url parameters using path name

-to use url parameters in your route use `{parmName}` in your file or directory, it will be automatically changet to fastify parameter
+to use url parameters in your route use `{parmName}` in your file or directory, it will be automatically changed to fastify parameter

 ## :arrow_forward: Skip files in autoroutes directory